poojasingh-code/finalbotproject/README.md

 3. Install visual code studio c++ build tool

 4. Create a conda environment in Anaconda prompt by command
-# (before executing make sure you are inside the rasa folder which is cd <your directory>/finalbotproject/rasa)
+# (before executing make sure you are inside the rasa folder which is cd <--your directory-->/finalbotproject/rasa)

  Once you are inside the rasa folder, please execute below commands